MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/unity-spatial-audio-ch1.md

 ---
-title: Spatial audio tutorials - 1.
-Adding spatial audio to your project
+title: Adding spatial audio to your project
 description: Add the Microsoft Spatializer plugin to your Unity project to access HoloLens 2 HRTF hardware offload.
 author: kegodin
 ms.author: v-hferrone